 Students typically take AP Seminar in grade 10 or 11, followed by AP Research.
-Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP Exams of their choosing receive the AP Capstone Diploma™.
-Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams receive the AP Seminar and Research Certificate™.
+Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP Exams of their choosing will receive the AP Capstone Diploma™.
+Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams will receive the AP Seminar and Research Certificate™.

 The QUEST Framework

 In the AP Capstone™ program, students consider and evaluate multiple points of view to develop their own perspectives on complex issues and topics through inquiry and investigation.

 AP Capstone gives students the following pedagogical framework (“QUEST”) to develop, practice, and hone their critical and creative thinking skills as they make connections between various issues and their own lives:

 Questioning begins with an initial exploration of complex topics or issues.
 Perspectives and questions emerge that spark one’s curiosity, leading to an investigation that challenges and expands the boundaries of one's current knowledge.

 Understanding various perspectives requires contextualizing arguments and evaluating the authors’ claims and lines of reasoning.

 - Evaluate Multiple Perspectives

 Evaluating an issue involves considering and evaluating multiple perspectives, both individually and in comparison to one another.